Disentangling generalization and memorization in large language models using chess: Results

 \section{Results}

-In the following section, we report how model performance evolved across generations and under varying reasoning conditions.
-We begin by comparing the average centipawn loss and the frequency of illegal moves across GPT-3.5, GPT-4, and GPT-5, highlighting consistent but decelerating improvements.
+In the following section, we report how model performance evolved across generations, and how it varies under varying reasoning conditions and across different model lineages.
+We begin by comparing the average centipawn loss and the frequency of illegal moves across GPT-3.5, GPT-4o, and GPT-5, highlighting consistent but decelerating improvements over time.
 We then normalize performance metrics to control for condition difficulty and project likely future trends based on observed improvement rates.
-Lastly, we investigate how increased reasoning effort affects GPT-5’s chess performance, both in terms of accuracy and computational cost.
+We then investigate how increased reasoning effort affects GPT-5’s chess performance, both in terms of accuracy and computational cost.
+Lastly, we move beyond the GPT family and compare performance across different state-of-the-art models.

-\textbf{Average centipawn loss.} The left panel of Figure~\ref{fig:raw_performance} depicts a consistent decrease in average centipawn loss with decreasing training data likelihood.
+\textbf{Average centipawn loss.} The left panel of Figure~\ref{fig:raw_performance} depicts a consistent decrease in average centipawn loss as relevant priors become sparser.
 Across all models, performance is best for \gls{acr:wd} positions and worst for \gls{acr:ood} ones.
-The \gls{acr:acpl} in \gls{acr:nd} positions is $4.75\times$ higher than in \gls{acr:wd} positions and $7.79\times$ higher in \gls{acr:ood} ones.

-A cross-condition comparison reveals steady but slowing progress: GPT-3.5 achieved an average \gls{acr:acpl} of $807.97$ ($SD=368.58$), GPT-4 of $540.38$ ($SD=461.25$), and GPT-5 of $463.5$ ($SD=463.11$), corresponding to a $49.5\%$ \gls{acr:acpl} reduction from GPT-3.5 to GPT-4 and $16.6\%$ from GPT-4 to GPT-5.
+The \gls{acr:acpl} in \gls{acr:nd} positions is $4.75\times$ higher than in \gls{acr:wd} positions and $7.79\times$ higher than in \gls{acr:wd} positions in \gls{acr:ood} ones.
+A cross-condition comparison reveals steady but slowing progress: GPT-3.5 achieved an average \gls{acr:acpl} of $807.97$ ($SD=368.58$), GPT-4o of $540.38$ ($SD=461.25$), and GPT-5 of $463.5$ ($SD=463.11$), corresponding to a $33.12\%$ \gls{acr:acpl} reduction from GPT-3.5 to GPT-4o and $14.23\%$ from GPT-4o to GPT-5.
 The increasing variance across model versions primarily arises from the models' improved ability to avoid exclusively making poor or illegal moves, thereby broadening the distribution of outcomes.
-Despite this progress, all model versions perform worse than random play across all conditions, with GPT-5 in \gls{acr:wd} positions being the sole exception.
+Despite this progress, GPT-3.5, 4o and 5 perform worse than random play across all conditions, with GPT-5 in \gls{acr:wd} positions being the sole exception.
 This indicates that outside of highly familiar contexts, the models struggle to consistently outperform a blind baseline that simply adheres to the rules.
 This effect is partly due to the high prevalence of illegal moves: The \glspl{acr:llm} frequently incur \glspl{acr:acpl} of $1{,}000$ due to playing illegal moves, whereas the random policy exclusively samples from the set of legal moves, thereby avoiding the penalty.